Matt Bianco (album)

-Matt Bianco is the second album by the British band Matt Bianco, released in 1986 through WEA.
+Matt Bianco is the self-titled second studio album by the British band Matt Bianco, released in 1986 through WEA.
 For this album, the band's line-up comprised vocalist Mark Reilly and musician Mark Fisher.
 Jenni Evans sings backing vocals on nearly every track (and lead vocal on two cuts), but was not listed as an official band member.

 The album was a critical and commercial success, and spawned one of the band's biggest hits, "Yeh Yeh".